cschlay/mini-toy-computer/README.md

 CPY   0000_0011  # Copying the value from accumulator to register 3.
 PRINT 0000_0011  # Print the value of register 3.
 ```

+## Limits
+According to the binary_number_test.py it seems like we get incorrect results when the numbers are outside the range of [-128, 127].